gocodebox/LifterLMS-Dash-Docset/README.md

 ### Contribute the Docset to Dash User Contributions

-1. Sync the forked user contribution repo: `npm run sync-fork`
-2. Bump the package version (use `npm version`)
+1. Bump the package version (use `npm version {version}`), commit and push the changes.
-3. Prepare distribution files: `npm run dist`
-4. Commit changes to the fork: `cd Dash-User-Contributions && git add -A && git commit -m "LifterLMS Version 3.33.2" && git push origin master && cd ../`
+2. Sync the fork, add new docs to fork, push changes: `./push.sh`
-5. Open a PR in the primary repo: https://github.com/Kapeli/Dash-User-Contributions/compare/master...gocodebox:master
+3. Open a PR in the upstream repo: https://github.com/Kapeli/Dash-User-Contributions/compare/master...gocodebox:master